 Links to Libraries Resources

-Right click to reload the page through Rutgers proxy server
+Reload a page the page through Rutgers proxy server

 Access Google Scholar "Magic Search"

 Highlight a citation, right-click, and select Search Google Scholar.